tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

         - Value(s): **Use Initiative Parameter**
           - **TAGNAME_2**

-    The form should looking like the following:
+    The form should look like the following:

     ![Creation of a new initiative definition at the ERC scope.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image146.png "New initiative definition")